-Figure 198 Security > Firewall > Access Control > Add New ACL Rule
+Figure 235 Security > Firewall > Access Control > Add New ACL Rule

-Table 112 Security > Firewall > Access Control > Add New ACL Rule
+Table 138 Security > Firewall > Access Control > Add New ACL Rule

-LABEL DESCRIPTION Filter Name Enter a descriptive name for your filter rule.
-You can use up to 16 printable characters except ["], ['], ['], [<], [>], [\$], [\$], [\$], [\$], [\$], [\$], [\$], [\$ Order Assign the order of your rules as rules are applied in turn.
+LABEL DESCRIPTION Active Click this switch to enable this ACL rule.
+Filter Name Enter a descriptive name for your filter rule.
+You can use up to 16 printable characters except ["], ['], ['], [<], [>], [^], [\$], [], [&], or [;].
+Spaces are allowed.
+Order Assign the order of your rules as rules are applied in turn.
+Select Source IP Address If you want the source to come from a particular (single) IP, select Specific IP Address .
+If not, select from a detected device.
 Source IP Address If you selected Specific IP Address in the previous item, enter the source device's IP address here.
 Otherwise this field will be hidden if you select the detected device.
-Select Destination Device If you want your rule to apply to packets with a particular (single) IP, select Specific IP Address .
+Select Destination Device If you want your rule to apply to packets with a particular (single) IP, select Specific IP Address.
 If not, select a detected device.
 Destination IP Address If you selected Specific IP Address in the previous item, enter the destination device's IP address here.
-Otherwise this field will be hidden if you select the detected device. ІР Туре Select between IPv4 or IPv6.
-Compared to IPv4, IPv6 (Internet Protocol version 6), is designed to enhance IP address size and features.
-The increase in IPv6 address size to 128 bits (from the 32-bit IPv4 address) allows up to 3.4 x 1038 IP addresses.
-The Zyxel Device can use IPv4/IPv6 dual stack to connect to IPv4 and IPv6 networks, and supports IPv6 rapid deployment (6RD).
+Otherwise this field will be hidden if you select the detected device.